 There are various ways of studying in the United States and Canada :

 (a) Those students being able to pay full tuition fees can contact their prospective host universities directly and ask about the modalities for spending one or two terms in a degree program or as a non-degree-seeking student at the location of their choosing.
-At the very top-tier US universities, fees and living costs are likely to add up to around US $ 60,000 per year, but, of course, it is possible to study at an American university at lower costs.
+At the very top-tier US universities, fees and living costs are likely to add up to around US $ 60,000 per year, but, of course, it is possible to study at an US-American university at lower costs.

-(b) There is funding available for well qualified and highly motivated students through either the German-American Fulbright Program or the DAAD (the German Academic Exchange Service); both programs annually open a round of application (application deadlines in June and July, respectively) for quite generous scholarships that cover most costs associated with studying abroad.
+(b) There is funding available for well qualified and highly motivated students through either the German-American Fulbright Program or the DAAD (the German Academic Exchange Service); both programs annually open a round of application (application deadlines in August/September) for quite generous scholarships that cover most costs associated with studying abroad.
 In order to succeed, you should have top grades and have a clear plan of study in mind that matches a particular degree program or a specific field of studies at a given university.
 Other scholarships are granted by the local branch of the VDAC (Verein der Deutsch-Amerikanischen Clubs) for the USA and by PÉÉ (Programme d’Échanges Étudiants) for Canada (application deadline: usually in January).
 At present, there is only one English-speaking university available in the latter program: Bishop‘s University (Sherbrooke, Québec).

 (c) The FAU runs a number of exchange programs with universities on a mutual basis.
 Successful applicants usually get a tuition waiver at their respective host institution plus varying other benefits (e.g. teaching assistantships).
 At present you may apply for an academic year (only MSU offers a shorter stay) at the following universities and colleges in the US and Canada: